flex-akin/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this second script displays a confused smiley third code displays the content of te /etc/passwd file fourth script displays the content of 2 files
+this second script displays a confused smiley third code displays the content of te /etc/passwd file fourth script displays the content of 2 files fifth code is to display the last 10 lines of a file